Chemistry World

 Chemistry World is a monthly chemistry news magazine published by the Royal Society of Chemistry.
-The magazine addresses current events in world of chemistry including research, international business news and government policy as it affects the chemical science community, plus the best product applications.
+The magazine addresses current events in the world of chemistry including research, international business news and government policy as it affects the chemical science community, plus the best product applications.
 It features regular columns by Philip Ball, Derek Lowe, Andrea Sella, Raychelle Burks, Alice Motion and Vanessa Seifert.
 The magazine is sent to all members of the Royal Society of Chemistry and is included in the cost of membership.
 In August 2016, the magazine began offering a "soft" paywall option, where a limited amount of content is made available free to all unregistered readers.